palantir/conjure-go/conjure/cycles/README.md

 ![](images/disallowed.png)

 In the image above, we see the conversion from the SCC graph to the disallowed graph.

-Since the merge set operation is `O(n)`, this recursive algorithm takes `O(n^2 + m)` runtime and `O(n^2)` memory with the merging sets being the bottleneck.
-We can, however, use the [bitset](https://en.wikipedia.org/wiki/Bit_array) data structure to represent `dependencies` and `disallowed` and conduct the `O(n)` merges and store the sets with a multiplicative factor of `1/64`.
+Node 1 is disallowed to merge with node 3 because there is a path from 1 to 3 that crosses node 5, which has a different package set.
+Node 3 is disallowed to merge with node 4 because there is a path from 3 to 4 that crosses node 6, which has a different package set.
+Node 5 is disallowed to merge with node 6 because there is a path from 5 to 6 that crosses node 3, which has a different package set.
+Node 2 is disallowed to merge with node 4 because there is a path from 2 to 4 that crosses node 7, which has a different package set.

 #### Process disallowed graph

-Now that we can efficiently check if two SCCs can be grouped, let's look for the minimal partition.
+Now that we can efficiently check if two SCCs can be grouped, let's actually look for the minimal partition.
-There are multiple minimal partitions, so we'll look for one that tries to put as much types as possible in the same group so we minimize the number of types that are moved out of their original conjure packages (constraint 5).
+Reminder that two SCCs can be grouped if they have the same package set and there isn't an edge from one to another in the disallowed graph.

 The problem then becomes finding a minimal partition of the disallowed graph into antichains.
-All SCCs in an antichain can be merged by the restrictions we set above.
+All SCCs in an antichain can be merged by the restrictions set above.

-By [Dilworth's theorem](https://en.wikipedia.org/wiki/Dilworth%27s_theorem), the size of the minimal partition is the same size as the maximal chain of the disallowed DAG.
-A corollary of the theorem is that each of the antichains in the minimal partition contain exactly one node of the longest chain.
-Let the `depth(su)` be the size of the longest path that starts in node `su` in the disallowed DAG.
+Let the `depth(su)` be the size of the longest path that starts at node `su` in the disallowed DAG.
-Let the depth of an antichain be the depth of the node of the longest chain that is contained in the antichain.

-The algorithm to partition the DAG into antichains is to simply group nodes by their depths.
+The algorithm to partition the DAG into a minimal set of antichains is to simply group nodes by their depths.
 If two nodes have the same depth, they can't have a path from one to another because, if such a path existed, it would cause the node at the end of the path to have a bigger depth than the one at the start.
+Such a partition yields one antichain for each possible depth, which according to [Dilworth's theorem](https://en.wikipedia.org/wiki/Dilworth%27s_theorem), yields a minimal partition into antichains as there would be one antichain for each node of the longest chain.

 If we implement that algorithm as is, we'll have to build the disallowed DAG, which contains `O(n^2)` edges.
 A smarter implementation is to do it in place in the SCC graph by maintaining a list of buckets for each package set